 “Having the opportunity to talk in front of over 500 women in technology was one of the best experiences I have had in my life so far!
 The thought that all these amazing women want to nurture and support the next generation of female tech talent brings me so much hope about the future of women in technology.” – Alex, 22, Oxford

-“The everywoman forum was an inspirational and motivational conference for which I am eternally grateful that I could experience such an event like this.
-With a crowd of 500 empowering woman, nothing felt impossible and during our panel session with Anne-Marie, convincing these women from all walks of life to join Modern Muse was not at all challenging – but of course it was daunting at first!
-As I got comfortable in sharing my experience, I spoke passionately about how it felt being a young female in STEM, and so we all relayed our message out to the audience of how we needed their support.
+“The Everywoman forum was an inspirational and motivational conference for which I am eternally grateful that I could experience such an event like this.
+With a crowd of 500 empowering women, nothing felt impossible and during our panel session with Anne-Marie, convincing these women from all walks of life to join Modern Muse was not at all challenging – but of course, it was daunting at first!
+As I got comfortable in sharing my experience, I spoke passionately about how it felt being a young female in STEM, and so we all relayed our message to the audience of how we needed their support.
 They did not let us down.
-Ultimately, the event was marvellous and an eye-opener as to the whole range of opportunities out there in STEM; the event has provided a catalyst for a movement into getting girls into STEM and it will definitely succeed.
+Ultimately, the event was marvellous and an eye-opener as to the whole range of opportunities out there in STEM; the event has provided a catalyst for a movement to get girls into STEM and it will succeed.

 During the lunch break, I met some great women from Worldpay.
 As I was queuing for lunch, I started a conversation with two women who were there on behalf of Worldpay, they did not hesitate to answer our questions and were open about their experience into where they are today.
 Upon hearing some great advice from them, they were very informative and friendly – we connected on social media and I realised that I had formed a great connection with great women in tech!”– Amanjit, 17, Essex